Madek/madek-webapp/doc/development/madek_guide.md

 and code.
 We rely on a review process, see the [Madek Submit and Review Process Documentation][].

-We use two tools which complement the manual review process.
-There is a static code format analyzer integrated into the test suite.
+We use some tools which complement the manual review process.
+There is a static code format analyzer.
 It will fail upon violation.
 Any changes of the configuration of this tool must be coordinated with the architect, respectively brought up in team meetings.
 Further static code analysis is done via an external service.
 This is documented in the [Madek Submit and Review Process Documentation][].

   [Madek Submit and Review Process Documentation]: ./submit_and_review_process.md